Para triathlon classification: Pre-2014 classification system

 This classification system was used at National, Continental and World Paratriathlon Championships until the end of the 2013 season.

 Levels of Classification

-As in many other sports, there are three levels of paratriathlon classification available: Provisional, National and International.
+As in many other sports, there are three levels of Para triathlon classification available: Provisional, National and International.
 The first is for athletes who do not have access to a full classification panel; it is a temporary indication of class, generally used only in lower levels of competition.
 The second can be used in all domestic competitions.
 To compete internationally, an International-level classification is required.
 Many disabled triathletes compete entirely in age-group races, without going through the classification process.

 Ironman triathlon classification

-The Ironman World Championship includes several divisions for paratriathletes:
+The Ironman World Championship includes several divisions for Para triathletes: